-macOS Sierra provides an enhanced keyboard remapping feature that allows you to change the behavior of the special modifier keys on your Mac’s keyboard, such as Caps Lock (⇪), Control (⌃), Option (⌥) and Command (⌘).
+macOS provides an enhanced keyboard remapping feature that allows you to change the behavior of the special modifier keys on your Mac’s keyboard, such as Caps Lock (⇪), Control (⌃), Option (⌥) and Command (⌘).

 For example, you could remap the Caps Lock key to trigger the Escape command.

-This feature is especially useful if you’re familiar with a keyboard layout different from your current keyboard or are an experienced touch typists who finds some of the default modifier key actions a bit awkward to use.
+This feature is especially useful if you’re familiar with a keyboard layout different from your current keyboard or are an experienced touch typist who finds some of the default modifier key actions a bit awkward to use.
 In this tutorial, you’ll learn about remapping the Mac’s modifier keys to non-default actions.

 To change the behavior of the modifier keys, do the following:

 1) Click the System Preferences icon in the Dock.

 Tip: Alternatively, choose System Preferences from the Finder’s Apple menu.

 2) In the System Preferences window, click the Keyboard icon.